-Remember what we said earlier about eBooks not being the greatest lead magnets because they are so long to digest?
-And remember how we also said that un-gated mega guides are powerful assets that you can create to drive traffic to your site?
+Remember what we said earlier about eBooks not being the greatest lead magnets because they’re so long to digest?
+And remember how we also said that un-gated mega guides are powerful assets you can create to drive traffic to your site?

-Did you know that you can actually turn one of your SlideShare presentations into a lead magnet?
+Did you know that you can turn one of your SlideShare presentations into a lead magnet?

-If you’ve ever written a roundup blog post, you’ll know that these are very popular and very easy to put together.
+If you’ve ever written a roundup blog post, you’ll know that these are popular and easy to put together.
 Plus, you can create a lead magnet from it.

-A roundup post is essentially a list of tips or techniques from other experts in your industry.
-To write one, you simply need to interview people and pull all of the quotes together into one big post.
+A roundup post is a list of tips or techniques from other experts in your industry.
+To write one, you need to interview people and pull all quotes into one big post.

-For example, we wrote a popular roundup post where we asked 8 seasoned SEO experts for their best advice.
-Now, we could have interviewed a lot more than 8 people.
-It’s a lot easier than you may think to get influencers to respond to a request like this because you are offering them exposure, which is what they want!
-So, we could have interviewed even more experts, and then offered the complete roundup as a “freebie” download.
+For example, we wrote a popular roundup post asking eight seasoned SEO experts for their best advice.
+Now, we could have interviewed a lot more than eight people.
+It’s easier than you think to get influencers to respond to a request like this because you’re offering them exposure, which is what they want!
+So, we could have interviewed even more experts and then offered the complete roundup as a “freebie” download.

-Or, we could have simply summarized all of the expert responses into actionable takeaways, and packaged that as a lead magnet.
+Or, we could have summarized all the expert responses into actionable takeaways and packaged that as a lead magnet.

 Either way, it would make for a great content upgrade to an already high-performing post.

-Sometimes your email newsletter itself is so irresistible that it is the lead magnet.
+Sometimes your email newsletter is so irresistible that it’s the lead magnet.

 A great example is a business called The Hustle.
-The Hustle sends you a funny, entertaining email each morning with all the top tech and business news for the day.
+The Hustle sends you a funny, entertaining email each morning with all the day’s top tech and business news.

 Entertaining Lead Magnet Ideas

-Some lead magnets don’t need to be particularly useful or educational– they can simply entertain.
+Some lead magnets don’t need to be particularly useful or educational– they can entertain.

-A quiz is quite possibly the most entertaining lead magnet on this list, and that’s why it converts so well!
+A quiz is the most entertaining lead magnet idea on this list, and that’s why it converts so well!

-A quiz has the user answer a series of questions and then spits out a result.
-But in order to get the result, you’ll have to enter your email address.
+A quiz has the user answer a series of questions and then spits a result.
+But to get the result, you’ll have to enter your email address.

-Rachel Ray had a quiz on what type of clutterer you are.
+Rachel Ray had a quiz on what type of clutterer you’re.

-Hostel Bookers created a quiz about what type of traveler you are.
+Hostel Bookers created a quiz about what type of traveler you’re.

-Forbes had a quiz that helped prospective college students find the perfect college for them.
+Forbes had a quiz that helped prospective college students find the perfect college.

 To create a quiz like this, you can use a tool like Qzzr.
-Qzzr also allows you to drive social traffic to your quiz and generate leads with it.
+Qzzr also allows you to drive social traffic to your quiz and generate leads.

-For example, you could ask users who’ve been browsing around your site for a while to give you feedback on their experience and help you improve your website.
-You’d be surprised how many people actually enjoy taking the time to give you their feedback!
+For example, you could ask users browsing your site for a while to give you feedback on their experience and help you improve your website.
+You’d be surprised how many people enjoy taking the time to provide you with their feedback!

-Just make sure that you use a tool like OptinMonster to present the survey only to users who have visited at least 4 pages on your site.
+Make sure you use a tool like OptinMonster to present the survey only to users who have visited at least four pages on your site.
 It would be weird (and annoying) to ask a brand new visitor to rate their “experience” on the first pageview.

-One of the most effective lead magnets is the giveaway.
+One of the most effective lead magnet idea is the giveaway.
 Who doesn’t love the opportunity to win free stuff?

-If you really want your giveaway to be effective, however, make sure it does two things:
+If you want your giveaway to be effective, however, make sure it does two things: